Skip to Main Content

 Articles in academic journals are usually peer-reviewed meaning they go through a rigorous reviewing process before they are published where the work of researchers is scrutinised and validated by others in their discipline.
 Due to this process, academic journal articles are regarded as being more credible than articles from popular or trade journals and magazines.

-How to Access Journal Articles through:
+How to find Journal Articles

-1. Go to the Library Catalogue and select the 'Advanced Search' option
+1. Go to the Library Catalogue and select the ‘Advanced Search’ option .
+Library catalogue search screenshot

 On the Google Scholar results page, if a journal article is available in the Library's collection, there will be a link to the article as illustrated below: